ENGD - Engineering Design (ENGD)

 Hours: 6R-10L-8C

-Term Available: F
+Term Available: Fall (F)

 Graduate Studies Eligible: No

-Prerequisites: ENGD 100 or (EM 103 and RH 131 or HUM H190 or ENGL H100) or (EM 104 and RH 131 or HUM H190 or ENGL H100) and (BE 122 or ENGD 110 or EM 120 or EM 121)
+Prerequisites: ENGD 100 or ((HUM H140 or ENGD 103) and (EM 103 or ENGD 102) and (EM 104 or ENGD 101)) and (BE 122 or ENGD 110 or EM 120 or EM 121)

 Continues the design process by examining the interactions between design and manufacturing from the designer's point of view.
 Common manufacturing processes will be introduced and design guidelines will be developed for each process.
 Emphasizes a systems engineering approach for new product development and integration of multiple subsystems.
 Applies several design methods to integrate concepts of form and function to realize value for the user.
 Explores the intersections of beauty and utility in design.
 Visceral, behavioral, and reflective aspects of emotional design are examined.